 How New Year’s Day was celebrated in 1875 Sarawak

-From going to picnic with families and friends, to last minute shopping for school supplies, New Year’s Day is always a busy celebration.
+Then the first day of the year proceeds with all kinds of activities; from going to picnics with families and friends, to last-minute shopping for school supplies.
+New Year’s Day is always a busy day.

 Did you know that Sarawakians have been celebrating New Year’s Day since more than 145 years ago?